silentstar29/House-Prices-Analysis/README.md

 With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this project aims to predict the final price of each home.

-Project built using Flask, D3.js, Ploty.js, Bootstrap and machine learning libraries
+Project built using Flask, D3.js, Ploty.js, Bootstrap and machine learning libraries sklearn, xgboost, lightgbm & vecstack.

+This project is proudly brought to you by: Ryan Abnavi, David Centa, Aygul Matyakubova and Jose Lujan